 In case driver coercion is proved, the motor carrier can be handed a penalty of up to $11,000.

 ELDs are going to play a vital role in preventing and eliminating driver coercion.
 However, that’s not the only benefit of electronic logging devices.

 The FMCSA estimates that using ELDs will save the industry nearly $1.6 billion through reduced paperwork and administrative burden.
 Fleets can also leverage the automation that ELDs provide and automate several administrative tasks, e.g., IFTA calculation.

 Fleets can also reduce fuel wastage with the help of idle-time tracking, improve vehicle maintenance with vehicle diagnostics and fault-code alerts, and improve fleet safety by identifying dangerous driving behaviors.

-If you are interested in a reliable and FMCSA-registered ELD solution, try Motive.
+Learn more about Motive, a reliable and FMCSA-registered ELD solution.
 More than 1 million registered drivers and 60,000 carriers rely on Motive for their compliance and fleet management needs.